“What’s Making Round Holes in My Plant Leaves?”

 Except maybe point out the leaves to your friends, so they can see that your garden is a favorite among pollinators.

-If you have a perennial—a flower plant that comes back every year—that the leafcutter bees have become REALLY fond of, the CSU Extension suggests covering the plant with loose netting or cheese cloth to deter the bees from making holes.
+If you have a plant that the leafcutter bees have become REALLY fond of, the CSU Extension suggests covering the plant with loose netting or cheese cloth if you want to deter the bees from making holes.
+Put up the netting when you first notice damage.

 Related topics that may interest you: